-ETFs (exchange-traded funds) are a popular pathway to diversification because they expose investors to a wide range of financial assets, and come with lower expense ratios compared to mutual funds.
+ETNs are similar to ETFs (exchange-traded funds), in that they may be a popular pathway to diversification because they expose investors to a wide range of financial assets, and come with lower expense ratios compared to mutual funds.
 As such, it can be beneficial for investors to understand ETNs and how they work.

 An ETN, or an exchange-traded note, is a debt security that acts much like a loan or a bond.
 Issuers like banks or other financial institutions sell the “note,” which tracks the performance of an underlying commodity or index benchmark.

 ETNs do not yield dividends or interest in the way that ETFs do.
 Before investors can earn a profit from an ETN, they must hold the security long enough for it to mature — typically ten to thirty years.
 Upon maturity, the ETN pays out one lump sum according to their underlying commodity’s return.